 Colic Emergencies

-The equine veterinarians at the UF Large Animal Hospital provide advanced emergency colic care 24/7 to sick horses from the Gainesville, Ocala, Jacksonville and surrounding areas.
-Our board-certified equine veterinarians, highly trained staff and purpose-built facilities can handle any surgical or medical colic case, and will work with you to provide the best possible outcome for your horse.
+The UF Large Animal Hospital provides advanced 24/7 emergency colic care to horses in Gainesville, Ocala, Jacksonville, and surrounding areas.
+Our board-certified equine veterinarians, highly trained staff, and purpose-built facilities can handle any surgical or medical colic case.

 • Remove food and water from your horse’s stall.